More powerful multiple testing under dependence via randomization: Introduction

 where the max of an empty set is defined as 0.
 The e-BH procedure rejects the hypotheses corresponding to the $k^*$ largest e-values, and we denote this set of discoveries as $\Dcal_{\rmEBH}$. \cite{wang_false_discovery_2022} showed that the e-BH procedure controls FDR at $\alpha$ under any arbitrary dependence between the e-values (a fact that is not true for the BH procedure based on p-values, which is why the corrected BY procedure is needed).

 It turns out that one can view the e-BH procedure as selecting a data-dependent threshold

 and rejecting (i.e., including in $\Dcal_{\rmEBH}$) the $i$th hypothesis if and only if $X_i \geq 1 / \alphath^*$ (indeed, if $k^*=K$, the claim is trivially true, and if $k^*<K$, then there can only be $k^*$ hypotheses with e-values larger than $K/(\alpha(k^*+1))$, otherwise we violate the maximality of $k^*$ in its definition).
 Now, observe that $1 / \alphath^*$ can only take values from the grid $\{K / (k\alpha): k \in [K]\}$.
 If we ``rounded'' down each $X_i$ to the closest value in the grid that is less than $X_i$ (or 0 if $X_i$ is smaller than any value in the grid), the discovery set that is output by e-BH would be identical to the one where no rounding had occurred.
-But if we could round \emph{up} the e-value, we would potentially gain power; however, this would inflate its expectation and it would no longer be an e-value.
+But if we could round \emph{up} the e-value, we would potentially gain power; however, this would inflate its expectation, and it would no longer be an e-value.
 Our key insight is that if we \emph{randomly} rounded every e-value up or down --- appropriately so that its expectation is unchanged --- then we could increase power with positive probability.

 The fact that most e-values are continuous and will typically lie between grid points provides a broad opportunity to significantly increase the power.
-Rounding to the grid was previously considered (under the phrase e-value boosting) in \cite{wang_false_discovery_2022}, but they needed to know the true distribution for each e-value $X_i$ when the null hypothesis is true; that is often infeasible, particularly when we are testing composite null hypotheses.
+Rounding to the grid was previously considered (called ``e-value boosting'') in \cite{wang_false_discovery_2022}, but such methods required knowledge of the exact distribution of the e-value $X_i$ when the null hypothesis is true; that is often infeasible, particularly when we are testing composite null hypotheses.
 In what follows, we develop methods that use independent external randomness to \emph{stochastically round} e-values and increase the number of discoveries made by e-BH.
-This idea can in turn be used to directly improve the power of the seminal BY procedure, which is based on p-values and may at first glance appear to have nothing to do with rounding e-values.
+This idea can, in turn, be used to directly improve the power of the seminal BY procedure, which is based on p-values and may at first glance appear to have nothing to do with rounding e-values.
+Further, we show that stochastic rounding induces power improvements whenever e-values are utilized.

+\boldparagraph{A note on the use of randomization} While the set of randomized multiple testing procedures contains all deterministic ones, it is far from clear whether the most powerful randomized procedure is \emph{strictly} more powerful (in at least some situations) than the most powerful deterministic one.